 Recreation information has moved to the "Can I Swim Here?" section of LAWA

 This site is located at the bottom of the Waiwhakaiho River, near the coastal walkway and Te Rewa Rewa Bridge.
 The Waiwhakaiho drains an extensively developed farmland catchment and flows through six kilometres of urban New Plymouth before reaching this popular recreational area, which is about 700m from the sea.
-Large flocks of seagulls and ducks are present in the lower reaches between Merrilands Domain and this site and investigations have shown that bathing guideline exceedances at this site are caused by birdlife.
+This site is used mainly for whitebaiting (in season), and walking.

 This dashboard shows information on macroinvertebrate data collected by regional councils and unitary authorities.
 Select an indicator to see the available historical results.